 If you’ve been following along with the “What Grows Together Goes Together” Instagram Live series with Aida and California wine expert and sommelier Amanda McCrossin on California Grown and California Wines, then you likely already have a few pointers when it comes to food and wine pairings.

 Here are all the top tips in one place for your convenience!

-Yes, we’re largely all about low stress, high-reward entertaining with make-ahead menus and relaxed decor.
+Yes, we’re primarily all about low stress, high-reward entertaining with make-ahead menus and relaxed decor.
 But the holidays are a time to up the ante with something a little special.

-This year a lot of us aren’t able to do a big holiday gathering, but trust that there is a silver lining.
-Specifically, if you have the means, you can take that budget and splurge on your small gathering.
+This year, many of us aren’t able to do a big holiday gathering, but trust that there is a silver lining.
+Specifically, you can take that budget and splurge on your small group if you have the means.

 Holiday Food And Wine Best Practices

 We could write a book about food and wine pairing best practices, but here is what to keep in mind for the holidays: